-- Immediately after surgery, your eye may be covered by a dressing.
+- Immediately after surgery, it is likely that your eye will be covered by a dressing.
 This usually comprises of Jelonet gel-like gauze and two eye pads.
 You should gently remove this dressing the morning after surgery (unless told otherwise by Miss Mellington or her team).
 Once the dressing is removed, you may shower and gently wash the operative site but avoid prolonged soaking of the wound.
 Wounds should be gently patted dry, never rubbed.
 Newly healing skin is very delicate and should be treated very carefully. - Once the dressing is removed, you may start administering your postoperative eye drops and ointments as instructed by Miss Mellington and her team.